mongodb/docs/source/includes/fact-retry-writes.rst

 .. note:: Retryable Writes with MongoDB 3.6 and later

-   MongoDB drivers can automatically retry certain write operations a single time.
+   MongoDB drivers can automatically retry certain write operations once.
 Retryable writes provide built-in handling of automatic failovers and elections.
 To learn more, See :manual:`retryable writes </core/retryable-writes/>`.